 The event, hosted at the Royal Sonesta Harbor Court in Downtown Baltimore, was the perfect venue for KeraLink to launch their new fundraising campaign that attracted over 35 additional event sponsors from across the country.
 One major sponsor, Sheila Bechert, contributed $10K in memory of her late husband, Charles “Skip” Bechert, II, M.D.
 Dr. Bechert was a prominent ophthalmologist in the Fort Lauderdale area from 1966 to his retirement in 2001.
 He was highly regarded internationally as a lecturer, teacher and inventor of surgical instruments.
 Raising the bar for all ophthalmic surgeons, Dr.Bechert helped found the American College of Eye Surgeons and established a certification based on skill.

 "It was a huge challenge and it was a little bit of an affront, but it's raising the bar, raising the quality of medicine for patients," stated Sheila Bechert.
 Dr. Bechert understood that if corneal surgeons were not properly trained, people lost their sight.
 Thirty years later, many of Dr. Bechert’s controversial procedures are now standard practice.
-The money the Bechert family contributed to KeraLink International’s Steps for Sight fundraiser will also go towards advancing the research that ophthalmologists like Dr. Bechert began so many years ago.
+The money the Bechert family contributed to KeraLink International's Steps for Sight fundraiser will help KeraLink advance its sight-restoring mission.
 Morgan and Alexandra Weber, grandchildren of Sheila and Skip Bechert, traveled from Washington, DC to represent their family at the event, and present their generous contribution.

 Several other benefactors were in attendance as well, including Frederick N. Griffith, founder of KeraLink International, Dr. Walter J. Stark (member of the board of directors, as well as former National Medical Director for KeraLink International) and Dr. Esen Akpek of John’s Hopkins Wilmer Eye Institute (current National Medical Director for KeraLink International).